For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

-HST Rebate: I recommend an HST REBATE clause in Schedule "A" that clearly states that the new buyer (assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
-If the assignee does anything after closing to disqualify themself for this rebate it is their issue not the Assignor or the Builder's issue.
+HST Rebate: I recommend an HST REBATE clause in Schedule "A" that clearly states that the new buyer (Assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
+If the Assignee does anything after closing to disqualify themselves for this rebate it is their issue, not the Assignor or the Builder's issue.
 Assignees disqualify themselves for the HST REBATE by selling their units within one year of closing.
 The HST REBATE can be as high as $27,000 on a $450,000 condo!
 See Reports

 Alert: Builders will almost always demand the HST REBATE be paid by the Assignor at final closing regardless of their intentions to comply with the HST REBATE rules!
-Disclosure on this possability is critical to ensure a successful closing.
-My approach: Honest and Full Disclosure to avoid unpleasant surprizes for either side of the transaction.
+Disclosure of this possibility is critical to ensure a successful closing.
+My approach: Honest and Full Disclosure to avoid unpleasant surprises on either side of the transaction.

 Income Tax: Consult a tax expert on this.
+See My Team for recommendations.
 One of the issues faced by the assignor is the tax implications of the profit (if any) on the assignment being taxed as income or capital gains.
-This distinction and the way it is determined makes a significant difference in taxes paid by the assignor.
+This distinction and the way it is determined to make a significant difference in taxes paid by the assignor.
 Again, consult an expert.

 Why do builders sell pre-construction condos at prices that seem to allow buyers/investors to make a profit by flipping or assigning?

 Pre-construction prices are generally lower than those of existing condominium resales.
 This brings up two obvious questions: 1) Why do developers discount the units for pre-construction buyers? and 2) Why do they sell pre-construction rather than build first?
 The answer to both questions is the same--they want to reach 70% sold to get financing from their lenders.